These 5 (Free) Daily Habits Will Give You Better Skin

 Another completely free skincare ritual that’ll majorly up your glow game is a little facial massage.
 It only takes a few minutes, and with the right movements, you’ll boost circulation and remove toxins by draining them via your lymphatic system, which will also help to de-puff your face and lift the contours of your cheekbones.
 We like to do it every morning to a) wake up b) combat any morning puffiness and c) to sculpt and tighten our facial muscles.

 Sweep your fingers across your face in the direction of the diagram above and you’ll help to move blood through congested areas, stimulate blood flow, and provide your facial muscles with more oxygen for recovery.
-If you want to take your massage game to the next level, you can use a gua sha tool to help target different pressure points.
+If you want to take your massage game to the next level, you can use a Gua Sha tool to help target different pressure points.
 Gua Sha is undoubtedly one of the most effective lifting and contouring techniques that you can do at home.
+Check out more about lymphatic drainage and more facial massage techniques here.

 Orgasming is also ahhhmazing for your skin and a great daily ritual to get in the habit of!
 Find out why orgasms are so great for your skin here.